CKalitin/ckalitin.github.io/_posts/2024-01-04-transition-to-robotaxis.md

 ![Image description]({{site.url}}/assets/images/2024-01-04/EV-S-Curve-Historic.png){: height="350" .align-center}
 ![Image description]({{site.url}}/assets/images/2024-01-04/EV-S-Curve-Extrapolated.png){: height="350" .align-center}

-+ Add source

 It appears growth in EV adoption has peaked in 2014 and has been sporadically declining since.
 This is to be expected and is visible in many other <a href="https://docs.google.com/spreadsheets/d/1C5jyyiQzR7RzHMudp3FHdy8RgAwvOLAcO3zKGu-KGOo/edit#gid=254411023?usp=sharing">S-Curves</a>.
 As any technology matures and the market becomes saturated, growth slowes.
 The decline in growth is not an indictment of the technology, but rather a sign of its maturity.
 The decline in growth serves to help identify when the technology will reach its peak market share, which in almost all cases is >99%.

 Above is my prediction for EV market share until 2040, the 50% mark is in 2027 and 90% in 2030.
 This is an economics problem so it can be solved with an economic toolkit.
 Personal arguments do not apply here, your uncle from Alabama will bregrudingly buy an EV when he realizes how much he'll save, or he'll be in the 1% of people who don't.
 You can not support major automakers on 1%.

-+ expain extrapolating S-curves briefly

 #### <b>Decline in EV Manufacturing Costs</b>